gterashi/DAQplugin/README.md

 ---
 ## Notes

-- DAQ and DiffModeler are included as submodules to ensure consistency.
+- DAQ is included as a submodule to ensure consistency with published methods.
 - The ChimeraX plugin is intended for visualization and inspection.
 - Numerical analysis should be performed via notebooks or CLI tools.
 - This repository is under active development.